AK DASH Blog

 4. Generate Proposals and Invoices

-Once your pricing is set, AK DASH integrates it directly into your proposals and invoices.
-Clients see clear, professional documentation, and you avoid surprises when the job’s done.
+When pricing is locked, AK DASH pulls it straight into proposals and invoices.
+Clients see clean, consistent numbers, and you avoid end-of-job surprises.

 5. Track Performance